-- · We are well positioned to continue our market leadership across multiple markets and deliver our growth ambition. - We have a strong customer franchise and core capabilities including credit decisioning and market leading efficiency, which is increasingly important given inflationary pressures. - We are the UK's largest digital bank, and now have 20.9 million users, up 3% year-to-date.
+- We are well positioned to continue our market leadership across multiple markets and deliver our growth ambition. - We have a strong customer franchise and core capabilities including credit decisioning and market leading efficiency, which is increasingly important given inflationary pressures. - We are the UK's largest digital bank, and now have almost 21 million customers using our app.
 This creates significant opportunities to deepen our customer relationships using data and insights. - Our multi-brand strategy allows us to compete effectively in intermediary driven markets, where we have room to grow as we improve our capability with technology investment, particularly within pensions and protection. - We continue to invest in front-to-back digitisation in our SME bank, and in our core strengths in cash, debt and risk management within our Corporate and Institutional business. - We have also increased our focus on collaborating with fintechs to broaden our product capabilities, for example a partnership to enable digital invoice financing and factoring for our SME bank clients.